kelveden/vanilli/README.md

 Your SUT is then configured to call vanilli instead of the REST services it usually uses.

-Note: If your web app has client-side code that makes XHR calls to REST services then you will need to consider the section on 'CORS' below.

 ## Usage
 Typical usage: